zyantific/remodel/README.md

 the application's data structures and classes (with possibly many unknown fields), thereby avoiding messy casts and padding fields.

-Please note that this library is still in development, things may still change rapidly.

 ### Core aspects
 - Easy to use
 - Modern (C++14, limited by what is already supported by MSVC 12)